EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Related work

-However, obtaining a pair of strong and weak models may not be optimal in all scenarios; hence, several strategies have been introduced to achieve a similar effect with a single model.
+However, explicitly maintaining strong/weak model pairs is not always practical; several strategies have been introduced to achieve a similar effect with a single model.
 Self-Attention Guidance (SAG) degrades the \emph{input} by blurring regions indicated by self-attention, yielding a weaker score that guides the original model \cite{hong2023improving}.
 Smoothed Energy Guidance (SEG) weakens the prediction by smoothing the attention energy (Gaussian blurring of attention weights), with an efficient \emph{query blurring} equivalent; in practice, one can approximate this by \emph{replacing image queries with their channel-wise means} \cite{hong2024smoothed}.
 Entropy Rectifying Guidance (ERG) perturbs the attention mechanism (including conditioning pathways) at inference to improve quality, diversity, and prompt consistency \cite{ifriqi2025entropy}.
 Perturbed-Attention Guidance (PAG) forms weak intermediates by replacing selected self-attention maps with the identity and then guiding away from them \cite{ahn2024self}.
 S$^2$-Guidance (Stochastic Self-Guidance) constructs weak sub-networks by stochastically dropping layers \cite{chen2025s}.

-While guiding with weaker/negative signals can outperform CFG, most methods offer limited control or diagnostics over the \emph{quality} (hardness and granularity) of these negatives.
-We introduce \emph{Exponential Moving Average Guidance (EMAG)}, a training-free approach that generates \emph{controllable, semantically faithful hard negatives} by regulating fine-grained (high-frequency) degradations via attention-space EMA and adaptive layer selection.
-This design exposes hard failure modes that coarse degradations often miss and complements advanced guidances such as APG and CADS.
+While guiding with weaker or negative guidance signals can outperform CFG, most methods offer limited control over the \emph{quality} (hardness and granularity) of these negatives.
+We introduce \emph{Exponential Moving Average Guidance (EMAG)}, a training-free approach that generates \emph{controllable, semantically faithful hard negatives} by regulating fine-grained (high-frequency) degradations through EMA-based attention smoothing, where the decay factor $\beta$ directly controls the degradation strength, together with adaptive layer selection.
+This design exposes hard failure modes that coarse degradations often miss and complements advanced guidance methods such as APG and CADS.